sccn/sccn.github.io/tutorials/02_Quickstart/quickstart.md

 About this dataset
 ------------------

-Here we describe how to edit and view the text field which describes the current dataset, and is stored as a part of that dataset.
+Here we describe how to edit and view the text field, which describes the current dataset and is stored as a part of that dataset.

 Select <span style="color: brown">Edit → About this dataset</span>.
 A
-text-editing window pops up which allows the user to edit a description of the current dataset.
+text-editing window pops up, which allows the user to edit a description of the current dataset.
 For the sample data, we entered the following description of the task.
 Press *SAVE* when done.